openenergymonitor/emonTxFirmware/readme.md

 **Note:** CT must be clipped round either the Live or Neutral wire, not both!

 When the example has been successfully uploaded the green LED should blink quickly once very 10's

+# License
+The emonTx hardware designs (schematics and CAD files) are licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.

+The emonTx firmware is released under the GNU GPL V3 license

+The documentation is subject to GNU Free Documentation License

+The emonTx hardware designs follow the terms of the OSHW (Open-source hardware) Statement of Principles 1.0.